GravityKit/GravityView/readme.txt

 == Changelog ==

+= develop =

+* Added: Better inline documentation for settings
+* Modified: Changed default settings for new Views to "Show only approved entries"

 = 2.8 on April 16, 2020 =

 * Added: User Fields now has many more options, including avatars, first and last name combinations, and more